-On loan from Manchester City, the Belgian defender, who spent a large chunk of the season playing as a defensive midfielder, was, injuries aside, a rather key player under David Moyes.
+On loan from Manchester City, the Belgian defender, who spent a large chunk of the season playing as a defensive midfielder, was, injuries aside, a regular first-team player under David Moyes.

 Making 27 appearances in all competitions, the 22-year-old was used all over the place by the former Black Cats manager, and is now trying to go on another loan, as Manchester City try to push him towards newly promoted La Liga side Girona.

 Not exactly keen on the idea, Denayer told Sport/Foot in Belgium why: “I want to be in a team who dominates the game, not in one who suffers, mostly so I can show what I can do, but also to develop.

 “When I go on a pitch, it’s with the aim to enjoy myself and tell myself it’s just football.
 However, not everyone thinks like that.
 The problem is that when you’re on the back foot, you don’t take any pleasure from it.”